FelixKrueger/Bismark/docs/bismark/library_types.md

 The same problems of random priming (indels, mispriming) will however most likely occur on both sides of the fragment to be sequenced, but it is doubtful that one would be able to spot these problems on the 3' end of reads because the problems would be expected on the 3' end of reads just before reading through into the adapter, and this may occur

 - at different positions in the read (depending on how short the fragment was)
-- at different positions within the read because of quality trimming in addition to adapter read-through contamination
+- at different positions within the read because of quality trimming in add`em`ition to adapter read-through contamination
 - not at all within the read length (whenever a fragment is longer than the sequenced read length)
 - at the 3' end even without hitting the adapter (i.e. just before the adapter)